-The LURP confirmed directions for growth previously signalled in the UDS but added additional residential and business land with sufficient capacity until at least 2028.
-This is framed within an Infrastructure Boundary with sufficient capacity to 2028.
+The LURP confirmed directions for growth previously signalled in the UDS but added additional residential and business land with sufficient development capacity until at least 2028.
+This is framed within an Infrastructure Boundary with additional development capacity.
 This, together with identified priority growth areas, was inserted by Ministerial Direction into the Canterbury Regional Policy Statement 2013 (CRPS) as Chapter 6.